Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 </featureCollection>
 ~~~

-1. A `GRIB2` Feature Collection dataset is defined, with the \"human readable\" name of \"NCEP Polar Sterographic\".
+1. A `GRIB2` Feature Collection dataset is defined, with the "human readable" name of "NCEP Polar Sterographic".
    Its URL path(s) will look like `http://server/thredds/<service>/grib/NCEP/NAM/Polar_90km/...`​
    The Dataset `ID` is automatically set to the path, so that its dataset page will be `http://server/thredds/catalog/grib/NCEP/NAM/Polar_90km/catalog.xml?dataset=grib/NCEP/NAM/Polar_90km/...`​
 2. Defines the files in the collection as any file in the directory `/data/ldm/pub/native/grid/NCEP/NAM/Polar_90km/` that matches the regular expression `NAM_Polar_90km.*\.grib2$`.